AbdeslamSALIM/-API_REST_FLASK_Gestion_Immobiliere/readme.md

 ### Running the App

-To run the app, first run the `server.py`
+To run the microservice, first run the `server.py`

 ```
 $ python server.py